Cordeltadigital/react-forms-material/README.md

 # @cordelta/react-forms-material

-Beautiful, ultra simple, stateless, validated forms for use in React function components
+Beautiful, ultra simple, stateless, validated forms for use in React function components.

+A demo is available [https://cordeltadigital.github.io/react-forms-material/](here).

 ## Installation